 But does Big Brother contribute anything meaningful to the world except money for CBS, which steadfastly refuses to do anything to make the show better?

 The show now airs three episodes a week, and its production turns those around in just days, which is impressive except it’s also so formulaic now the contestants know exactly when to expect everything.
+It’s a shoddily produced competition with consistently bad and unfair game design, especially the sorry excuses for twists that are usually dropped after a few weeks.

 It’s kept my interest because I’ve always hoped it could be fixed and realize its full potential as a social game in a confined environment, with audience members able to play a role.